-The Offering will comprise tradable securities (referred to collectively as the "Rights" and each a "Right") to the Shareholders registered in the Company's Shareholders Register as at the close of trading on the date of the EGM approving the Capital increase and those registered in the Company's Shareholders Register at the Depository Center at the end of the second trading day following the day of the Extraordinary General Meeting approving the capital increase on /e- (corresponding to / ("Registered Shareholder") and collectively as ("Registered Shareholders").
-Such Rights will be deposited in the Shareholders Register as at the close of trading on the second day after convening the EGM approving the capital increase, taking into account the settlement procedures at (1) right for each (1) share of the Company's shares, and each Right gives its holder the right to subscribe to one new share at the Offer Price.
+The Offering will comprise tradable securities (referred to collectively as the "Rights" and each a "Right") to the Shareholders registered in the Company's Shareholders Register as at the close of trading on the date of the EGM approving the Capital increase and those registered in the Company's Shareholders Register at the Depository Center at the end of the second trading day following the day of the Extraordinary General Meeting approving the capital increase on 28/04/1444H (corresponding to 22/11/2022G) (the "Eligibility Date").
+Each Shareholder is referred to as ("Registered Shareholder") and collectively as ("Registered Shareholders").
+Such Rights will be deposited in the Shareholders' accounts who are registered in the Company's Shareholders feed approving the capital increase, taking into account the settlement procedures at (1) right for each (1) share of the Company's shares, and each Right gives its holder the right to subscribe to one new share at the Offer Price.